Dry Lining Contractors

 Dry lining (sometimes referred to as drywalling) is a system for cladding the internal faces of buildings, such as walls and ceilings.
-Plasterboard is attached to the internal faces, creating a smooth surface that finishes such as paint can be applied to directly.
+Plasterboard is attached to the internal faces, which creates a smooth surface.
+Paint can then be applied directly.

 Fitted using mechanical fixings to new stud work or joists.

 This refers to the use of adhesive as a fast and effective way of sticking plasterboard to brick or blockwork.

 We can repair any amount of damage to your walls by patching in new board and reskimming the area.

 An effective way to renovate a tired looking wall or ceiling without the need to pull down the existing plaster.